danmilneusw/01-Measuring-Game-Engine-Performance/README.md

 - [Creating two buckets to split script execution over different frames](https://thegamedev.guru/unity-performance/cpu-slicing-secrets/)
 - [Optimized computation with delayed result gathering](https://allenchou.net/2021/05/time-slicing/)
 - [Time slicing demo in Unity](https://medium.com/@arnaud.jamin/a-simple-way-to-distribute-game-updates-over-multiple-frames-ba0718dbd5cd#.o10kmuunl)

+## Contact
+Feel free to conctact if you have any questions.

+Remove the spaces for the actual email address.
+Sorry, I had to do this to prevent it being scraped.

+Contact address:

+daniel milne 98</br>@ outlook.com